 Upon graduation from law school, Ty served as law clerk to the Honorable Edith H. Jones, Chief Judge of the United States Court of Appeals for the Fifth Circuit.
 An avid writer, he has published law-related articles in Slate, Newsweek.com, and The Huffington Post, and has been quoted on legal issues in media outlets across the country.
-Ty has been recognized as a Texas Rising Star by Super Lawyers every year since 2013, and was recently named a Top Attorney in Houston for 2016 and 2017 by H-Texas, and a Best Attorney in 2016 by Houstonia Magazine.
+Ty has been recognized as a Texas Rising Star by Super Lawyers every year since 2013, was named a Top Attorney in Houston for 2016 and 2017 by H-Texas, and a Best Attorney in 2016 by Houstonia Magazine.